PeiwenLi/PeiwenLi-BIOL812-assignment/index.md

 # Question 2
 **What kind of files/info should be saved in a Git repository?
 What types of files/info should not be included in a Git repo?**
-* Should: files/info that you would like to share with others (open source)
+* Should: text-based files/info that you would like to share with others (open source).
+For example, codes, scripts etc.
-* Should not: files/info
+* Should not: files/info that contain sensitive message.
+For example, private data file that hasn't been published.

 # Question 3
 **What are the commands to undo a commit?**